New Members and Renewing Members

 APSAC is your source for networking, education, publications and resources in the discipline of child maltreatment and related fields.
 Thousands of professionals from all over the world - attorneys, child protective services workers, law enforcement officers, nurses, physicians, researchers, teachers, psychologists, clergy, administrators, and allies - have joined APSAC's effort to ensure that everyone affected by child maltreatment receives the best possible professional response.

-Discounts on APSAC's National Colloquium, Forensic Interview Clinics and Institutes.
+Discounts on APSAC's National Colloquium, Forensic Interview Clinics and Advanced Training Institutes.

 A thriving State Chapter network through which members can form vital partnerships with other professionals in their states.

 The opportunity to participate in national task forces, establishing best practice guidelines in many critical areas.